meismyles/SwiftWebVC/README.md

 ### SwiftWebVCActivity

 Starting in iOS 6 Apple uses `UIActivity` to let you show additional sharing methods in share sheets. `SwiftWebVC` comes with "Open in Safari" and "Open in Chrome" activities.
 You can easily add your own activity by subclassing `SwiftWebVCActivity` which takes care of a few things automatically for you.
-Have a look at the Safari and Chrome activities for implementation examples.
+Have a look at the Safari and Chrome activities for implementation examples.Typed

 ## Credits